bestpeff/peffbot-showcase/README.md

 - Handles common stream questions automatically

 **Game Stats**
-- Fortnite, Apex Legends, and Rocket League stats
+- Fortnite, Apex Legends, Rocket League, and CS:GO/CS2 stats
 - Viewers link their profiles once with !setepic, !setorigin, or !setsteam
 - Then just use !stats to pull up their current rank/stats
+- CS:GO players use !csgo or !cs2 with their Steam ID

 **Social Links**
 - Support for 20+ platforms (Instagram, Twitter, TikTok, Discord, YouTube, etc)